nlfiedler/zorigami/README.md

 ### Docker

-[Docker](https://www.docker.com) is used for testing some features of the application (e.g. SFTP).
+[Docker](https://www.docker.com) is used for testing some features of the application, such as the various remote pack stores.
 A Docker Compose file is located in the `containers` directory, which describes the services used for testing.
-With the services running, and a `.env` file in the base directory, the tests will leverage the services.
+With the services running, and an appropriately configured `.env` file in the base directory, the tests will leverage the services.

-### dotenv

-The backend uses [dotenv](https://github.com/dotenv-rs/dotenv) to configure the tests.
-For instance, the tests related to SFTP are enabled by the presence of certain environment variables, which is easily accomplished using dotenv.

 ### environment_config